kaisenlinux/manpages-dev/category/Hardware/fio.md

               The values are all relative to each other, and no absolute meaning should be associated with them.

-       offset=int
+       offset=int[%|z]
-              Start I/O at the provided offset in the file, given as either a fixed size in bytes or a percentage.
+              Start  I/O  at the provided offset in the file, given as either a fixed size in bytes, zones or a percentage.
 If a percentage is given, the generated offset will be aligned to the minimum blocksize or to the value of offset_align if provided.
 Data before the given offset will not be touched.
-This effectively caps the file size at `real_size - off‐ set'.
+This effectively caps the file size at `real_size  - offset'.
 Can  be combined with size to constrain the start and end range of the I/O workload.
 A percentage can be specified by a number between 1 and 100 followed by '%', for example, `offset=20%' to specify 20%.
+In ZBD mode, value can be set as number of zones using 'z'.

        offset_align=int
               If set to non-zero value, the byte offset generated by a percentage offset is aligned upwards to this value.
 Defaults to 0 meaning that a percentage offset  is  aligned  to the minimum block size.

-       offset_increment=int
+       offset_increment=int[%|z]
               If  this is provided, then the real offset becomes `offset + offset_increment * thread_number', where the thread number is a counter that starts at 0 and is incremented for each sub-job (i.e. when numjobs option is specified).
 This option is useful if there are several jobs which are intended to operate on a file in parallel disjoint segments, with  even  spacing  between  the  starting  points.
 Percentages can be used for this option.
-If a percentage is given, the generated offset  will  be  aligned  to  the  minimum blocksize or to the value of offset_align if provided.
+If a percentage is given, the generated offset will be aligned to the minimum blocksize or to the value of offset_align if provided.In ZBD mode, value can be set as number of zones using 'z'.

        number_ios=int
               Fio will normally perform I/Os until it has exhausted the size of the region set by size, or if it exhaust the allocated time (or hits an error condition).
 With  this  set‐ ting,  the  range/size can be set independently of the number of I/Os to perform.
 When fio reaches this number, it will exit normally and report status.
 Note that this does not extend the amount of I/O that will be done, it will only stop fio if this condition is met before other end-of-job criteria.

        fsync=int
               If writing to a file, issue an fsync(2) (or its equivalent) of the dirty data for every number of blocks given.
 For example, if you give 32 as a parameter,  fio  will  sync the  file  after  every  32 writes issued.
 If fio is using non-buffered I/O, we may not sync the file.
 The exception is the sg I/O engine, which synchronizes the disk cache anyway.
 Defaults to 0, which means fio does not periodically issue and wait for a sync to complete.
 Also see end_fsync and fsync_on_close.

        fdatasync=int
               Like fsync but uses fdatasync(2) to only sync data and not metadata blocks.
 In Windows, FreeBSD, DragonFlyBSD or OSX there is no fdatasync(2) so this falls  back  to  using fsync(2).
 Defaults to 0, which means fio does not periodically issue and wait for a data-only sync to complete.

        write_barrier=int